-So, yes, there are consequences for lying to law enforcement.
+So, yes, there are consequences for making a wrongful accusation and lying to law enforcement.
 The real challenge is proving false allegations of domestic violence, which isn’t easy when the whole process begins with you under the microscope of the police.

-What to Do When Falsely Accused of Domestic Violence
+What to Do When You're Falsely Accused of Domestic Violence

 If the police come to your home or office to arrest you for a domestic violence crime you did not commit, it’s important to stay calm.
 Don’t resist arrest.
 Go with the officers but know that going peacefully doesn’t mean that you’ve given up your constitutional rights.